 Purebred Akita puppies from reputable breeders will vary between approximately $600 and $2000, depending on the breeder, bloodline, American Kennel Club (AKC) papers, and verifiable family health history.
 Females are typically more expensive than males, as they can be used for breeding/selling additional puppies.
 Before purchasing an Akita puppy, verify that they are coming from a high-quality Akita breeder, even if they are a normal family or amateur backyard breeder.

-The average cost of an Akita puppy is approximately $1000 according to PetBudget.com.
+The average cost of an Akita puppy is roughly $1000.
 In addition, you will need to purchase all of the supplies necessary to care for a puppy which can average approximately $500.

 The Akita is a large dog breed, averaging between 60 and 120 lbs in weight and 24-28in in height.
 In fact, they almost disappeared after WWII.
 In Japan, food rationing made it difficult to feed the large dogs.
-Today, the average yearly cost of food for an Akita puppy is $415, while the average yearly cost of dog food for an adult Akita is approximately $380.
+Today, the average yearly cost of feeding your pup should be roughly $400, though puppies will need more food than their adult counterparts.
+Like most puppies, Akitas will do well on a high protein puppy food, which can be a little more expensive than grain based foods.

-Akita's shed often and need to be groomed frequently; Akita dog owners should be prepared to vacuum their fur off of your furniture on a daily basis due to their double coat of a soft undercoat and coarse outercoat.
+Akitas shed often and need to be groomed frequently; Akita dog owners should be prepared to vacuum early and often due to their double coat of a soft undercoat and coarse outercoat.
+Double coat dog owners should be used to dealing with coat blow, but it can take many new dog owners by surprise.
 The Akita is a very clean dog and should not be given a bath unless they absolutely need one.
 Also, only use dog shampoo to prevent damage the natural oils on their skin.
 In addition, they need to be brushed every day with a firm brush.
 They need to have their teeth cleaned every other day, their ears cleaned weekly, and their nails checked and clipped once a month.

 The average yearly cost for grooming expenses for an Akita dog is approximately $240.